Top 5 Central Heating Problems

 For proper heating, the pilot light of your furnace must be lit continuously.
 If you check and you don’t see it lit, you will need to reignite it.
 If you see that the pilot light is on, check to assess its strength.
 The pilot light flame should be strong and blue – not yellow and weak.
 A weak pilot light could be a dangerous situation, resulting in high levels of carbon monoxide in your home, which could be fatal.
 Call a professional if you see indications of pilot light problems.

-While you may not be able to resolve central heating problems yourself, you can probably diagnose issues and get an expert out to perform repairs.
-Use information from the Red Beacon website to help you troubleshoot your furnace, too.
+While you may not be able to resolve central heating problems yourself, you can probably diagnose issues and get a Redbeacon Pro to perform repairs.

 If you turn on your furnace and get absolutely no response from the heating system, the first thing to do is try to isolate the problem.